 Important Course Dropping Definitions

-Now that you have went through all those steps, all the conversations and evaluation, and you decide that you still want to drop this section is for you.
-I am going to give you a bit of lingo about different types of dropping and other words related to it.
+Now that you have gone through all those steps, all the conversations and evaluation, and decide that you still want to drop this section is for you.
+I will give you a bit of lingo about different types of dropping and other words related to it.
 Then I will give you some information on what the dropping process is usually like.

-- Drop/Add: During the first week of classes there is usually a small window of opportunity where you can drop a class you don’t like an add another.
-This is for the class when you go to the first day and just know it’s not what you bargained for, and you just want to switch to another class as quickly as possible.
-You have really got to be hip to the knowledge of when the cut of date is, because it usually is sometime right after the first day of classes.
+- Drop/Add: During the first week of classes, there is usually a small window of opportunity where you can drop a class you don’t like and add another.
+This is for the class when you go to the first day and know it’s not what you bargained for, and you want to switch to another class as quickly as possible.
+You have really got to be hip to the knowledge of when the cut of date is.
+Drop/add is usually is sometime right after the first day of classes.

 - Withdraw: This is just a plain withdraw.
-You don’t take the class anymore, and it just shows up as an W on your transcript.
-You don’t get the grade for the class, but it doesn’t affect your gpa.
+You don’t take the class anymore, and it just shows up as a W on your transcript.
+You don’t get the grade for the class, but it doesn’t affect your GPA.

-- Withdraw Passing: Same terms as above you were just passing when you withdrew.
-On your transcript as WP
+- Withdraw Passing: Same terms as above you were passing when you withdrew on your transcript as WP.

 - Withdraw Failing: This negatively affects your transcript.
-It means at the time you withdrew you were failing the class.
+It means at the time you withdrew, and you were failing the class.
 Seen on your transcript as WF.

-To drop a class you need to go see your Academic Advisor.
+To drop a class, you need to see your Academic Advisor.
 They will be able to give you all the information you need on dropping the class.
-They may make you do some quick talks again, but what’s the hurt in having a few more conversations about dropping, if you’ve made it this far you probably are pretty dead set on dropping the class.
+They may make you do some quick talks again, but what’s the hurt in having a few more conversations about dropping?
+If you’ve made it this far, you probably are pretty dead set on dropping the class.

 Notes About Dropping A Class:

-- Be super mindful about drop dates.
-Either ask your advisor about them, or check out the school website.
+- Be mindful about drop dates.
+Either ask your advisor about them or check out the school website.
 The academic calendar usually has the drop dates listed.

-- Don’t just stop going to class and assume your dropped.
-Some teachers will drop you immediately if you aren’t showing up to class, but some teachers don’t notice or just want to see you slowly suffer and get an F in the class.
-Be sure to officially drop.
+- Don’t just stop going to class and assume you're dropped.
+Some teachers will drop you immediately if you aren’t showing up to class, but some don’t notice it.
+Be sure to drop officially.

-- As you can see by this long post, I want you to think long and hard about your decision to drop a course.
-Dropping is not a decision to be taken lightly.
-Dropping classes left and right doesn’t do anything for your GPA, and it doesn’t do anything for the amount of money you have to spend if you don’t get all of your money back.
+- I want you to think long and hard about your decision to drop a course.
+The act of dropping a class is not a decision to be taken lightly.
+Dropping classes left and right doesn’t do anything for your GPA.
+Dropping classes doesn’t do anything for the amount of money you have to spend on college.
+You don’t get all of your money back.